krishnanj/tex-templates/README.md

 # tex-templates

-This repository has some useful LaTeX templates that I have used for many years now.
+This repository contains a collection of useful LaTeX templates that I have used for many years.
+These templates are designed to streamline the process of creating reports, presentations, theses, and articles, making it easier to focus on the content rather than the formatting.

+## Directory Overview

+### reports/
-  The reports/ directory has a bunch of simple templates that can get you started on writing any report or assignment.
-To compile use pdflatex.
+The `reports/` directory includes several simple templates that can help you get started on writing any report or assignment.
+To compile these templates, use `pdflatex`.

+### presentation/
-  The presentation/ directory has a few templates with simple beamer themes that can be a useful start to create a slide-stack right away.
-To compile use pdflatex
+The `presentation/` directory contains a few templates with simple Beamer themes that provide a useful starting point for creating a slide deck.
+To compile these templates, use `pdflatex`.

-  .
+### thesis/

-  The thesis/ directory has a bunch of TeX files for writing a full-fledged thesis.
-It also has a final pdf version to give you an idea of what you can expect.
-I adapted these files from the [MIT thesis](https://web.mit.edu/thesis/tex/) to write [my PhD thesis](https://publications.rwth-aachen.de/record/775112).
-To compile simply run python3 run.py.
+The `thesis/` directory contains a comprehensive set of TeX files for writing a full-fledged thesis.
+It also includes a final PDF version to give you an idea of what you can expect.
+These files were adapted from the [MIT thesis](https://web.mit.edu/thesis/tex/) to write [my PhD thesis](https://publications.rwth-aachen.de/record/775112).
+To compile, simply run `python3 run.py`.

+### beamerarticle/
-The beamerarticle/ directory has the LaTeX template for maintaining a document that can generate a verbose article as well as a beamer at the same time.
-Its a bit tricky to get used to it, but super useful in the long run in my opinion.
-A lot of the text, float and math need not be repeated between a document you maintain for your project and presentations you may give about it time to time.
-To read more about beamerarticle check [here](http://tug.ctan.org/macros/latex/contrib/beamer/doc/beameruserguide.pdf).
-To compile simply run pdflatex main.article.tex & pdflatex main.beamer.tex.
-[Ajay Mandyam Rangarajan](https://www.aices.rwth-aachen.de/en/people/rangarajan) also contributed to the thesis and beamerartcile MWE that lives in this repository.
+The `beamerarticle/` directory includes a LaTeX template for maintaining a document that can generate both a verbose article and a Beamer presentation simultaneously.
+Although it may be tricky to get used to, it is incredibly useful in the long run.
+This approach allows you to avoid repeating text, floats, and math between a document for your project and the presentations you give about it.
+To compile, run `pdflatex main.article.tex` and `pdflatex main.beamer.tex`.
+For more information on Beamer, check [here](http://tug.ctan.org/macros/latex/contrib/beamer/doc/beameruserguide.pdf).

+## Summary of Repository Contents

+This repository includes various LaTeX templates organized into directories for reports, presentations, theses, and combined Beamer articles.
+Each directory contains example LaTeX files and related resources to help you quickly set up and compile your documents.
+These templates are designed to save time and ensure consistency across different types of documents.

+## Contributions

+[Ajay Mandyam Rangarajan](https://www.aices.rwth-aachen.de/en/people/rangarajan) contributed to the thesis and Beamer article MWE (Minimum Working Example) included in this repository.
+His contributions have helped enhance the functionality and usability of these templates.

 Happy TeXing!